Zeo666/AllTheRoles/README.md

 The Mayor is a Crewmate that can vote multiple times.\
 The Mayor has a Vote Bank, which is the number of times they can vote.\
 They have the option to abstain their vote during a meeting, adding that vote to the Vote Bank.\
-As long as not everyone has voted, the Mayor can use as many votes from their Vote Bank as they please.
+As long as not everyone has voted, the Mayor can use as many votes from their Vote Bank as they please.\
+Regardless of if everyone has voted or not the Mayor can dump all their votes on a target in one click.

 ### Game Options
 | Name | Description | Type | Default |